neon-sector/xenotext/README.md

-# xenotext
+# XENOTEXT

-Text-Based Adventure Game Engine in Rust
+XENOTEXT is a Text-Based Adventure Game Engine written in Rust